 Last Monday after morning zazen, several of us met at the local Starbucks for some social time.
 During the conversations, someone asked if Zen people these days talk about “The Golden Age.”
 He was referring to Zen in China in the 8th and 9th centuries, which produced such famous teachers as Ma-tsu, Nan-chuan, Huang-po, Lin-chi, and Chao-chou.
 Many of their stories and teachings - in the form of koans - are available today, in publications such as the Blue Cliff Records and the Book of Serenity.
-These stories are from over 10 centuries ago.
-They are interesting to reflect on and keep in mind - they can help us penetrate the meaning beyond words of spiritual practice and of the nature of Reality.
+These stories, from over 10 centuries ago, are interesting to reflect on and to keep in mind - they can help us penetrate the meaning of spiritual practice and the nature of Reality.
 So we study them from time to time.
-However, these days we are more interested in how to practice in the industrialized, post-modern world we live in.
+However, these days we are more concerned with how to practice in the industrialized, post-modern world we live in.

 Zen has changed over the centuries.
 No longer is it restricted to monks devoting themselves to practicing in monasteries, temples, and hermitages, with the rest of society supporting them.
 The traditional Zen image is a profile or shadow of a monk in the cross-legged posture.
 We may even consider this image the “Zen Brand.”

 Today, the face of Zen is less dramatic.
 It is of ordinary individuals expressing awareness and care in whatever they are doing, wherever they are.
 More and more, people are learning how to be mindful, and discovering what it means to practice in the “real world” outside temple or hermitage.
 Increasingly, over the past fifty years, people engaged in a variety of life styles and occupations have changed the nature of Zen practice by making it relevant to their daily lives.